pabristow/quan/readme.md

 The number of decimal digits output reflect the uncertainty of the value, so insignificant trailing digits do not clutter the display.
 This is used, for example, by the SVG_plot program to label data points neatly.

+The uncertainty can be explicitly provided or can be implicit from the number of decimal digits from the input.

 Author: Paul A. Bristow

 [Boost license](http://www.boost.org/LICENSE_1_0.txt)